Baqiang11/DSP/README.md

 needs a low pass filter in front of it to remove aliasing.

 ![image](https://github.com/user-attachments/assets/f0948dcf-d5df-4bf0-9af3-364b27c525f9)

 Figure 2: Model

 In Simulink, create a 1 kHz sine-wave and pulse generator that produces a 50/50 duty square wave.
 Multiply both signals together to make a signal like that in Figure 1.

 ![image](https://github.com/user-attachments/assets/69e60d4b-dec5-4233-80e8-d94275c5a141)

 Figure 3: Sine wave and pulse generator output

+Show this working in Similink only, then transfer to the DSP board and turn on the LED when the signal is greater than 0.25.
+• Note, to decimate by a factor of 15, the sample frame size of the data must be a multiple of 15.
+• The low pass filter has a cut-o frequency of Nyquist frequency/M where M is downsampling ratio (ie 15)